GraceAHall/accessing-public-data/README.md

 **NCBI Taxonomy** &nbsp; &nbsp; &nbsp; <img src="media/ncbi_logo.png" width=80 align="center">

-The INSDC (mentioned above) maintains a database of taxonomic classifications for each known organism.
-This taxonomic information is shared across NCBI, ENA, and DDBJ, but only NCBI has built a tool to browse and explore taxonomic clades.
+[The INSDC](http://www.insdc.org/) (mentioned above) maintains a database of taxonomic classifications for each known organism.
+This taxonomic information is shared across NCBI, ENA, and DDBJ, but only NCBI has built a specific tool to browse and explore taxonomic clades in a web browser.

-The NCBI Taxonomy resources allows users to search for taxonomic groups, then provides information on the subgroups within.
+The [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) resources allows users to search for taxonomic groups, then provides information on the subgroups within.
 For a given taxa, you can view and link to the records in NCBI databases - including genome assemblies, protein sequences, read sets, genes & other functional element annotations etc.

 The entire INSDC taxonomy can be downloaded here: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/